chipsalliance/caliptra-sw/rom/dev/README.md

     `LDevIdTbsMldsa = gen_cert_tbs(LDEVID_CERT, IDevIdPubKeyMldsa, LDevIdPubKeyMldsa)`

-10. Sign the LDevID `To Be Signed` DER Blob IDevId MLDSA Private Key derived from the seed in Key Vault Slot 10
+10. Sign the LDevID `To Be Signed` DER Blob with the IDevId MLDSA Private Key derived from the seed in Key Vault Slot 10

     `LDevIdTbsDigestMldsa = sha512_digest(LDevIdTbsMldsa)`